 Like other engineering majors, experience through internships will give students the ability to work hands-on in the field as well as making them attractive to future employers.
 Students may work summer jobs, internships, or participate in summer learning programs to gain this additional experience.

-ocean engineering degree applicants generally need have finished high school or their GED.
-Many schools may also have GPA and SAT/ACT score minimums that must be met.
+A high school diploma or equivalent is typically required for most OE degree programs and many students will need a minimum GPA and SAT/ACT score depending on the school.
 In addition to these basic ocean engineering program qualifications, to serve in some OE careers, special certification may be required outside of your degree.

 Types of Ocean Engineering Degrees

 There are many different OE degree levels.
-You can get anything from a bachelor's degree in ocean engineering to the highest OE degree, a research/scholarship based doctorate.
-The time it takes to complete a OE degree varies depending on the program.
+You can get anything from a in ocean engineering to the highest OE degree, a .
+The type of OE degree you choose will determine how long it takes to get your diploma.